 The gestation period for Syrian Hamsters is 16 days, Dwarf Winter White Russian Hamsters, Campbell’s and Chinese Hamsters 18 to 21 days while for Roborovski Hamsters 23 to 30 days.

-When the female hamster gives birth, it is very important not to touch the nest or babies and avoid cleaning the cage for the first three weeks or else the female hamster could panic and kill the hamster babies.
+When the female hamster gives birth, it is very important not to touch the nest or babies and avoid cleaning the cage for the first three weeks or else the mother hamster may panic and kill the hamster babies.
 If it is really necessary to 'clean' a cage area while the mother hamster is nursing her babies, you should only use a small piece of tissue to 'clean' the cage but avoid touching the nest area.
 Apart from the normal hamster food mix, put some bread soaked in milk in a small food bowl as this will provided extra proteins both for the mother and baby hamsters.
 Replace the bread and milk at least 3 times daily.
 The cage should be placed in a quiet room, since noises can cause the mother hamster stress.

 The babies can be separated from the mother hamster when they are 4 weeks old since at that age they are sexually mature.
 In the case of Dwarf Hamsters, you can keep the female baby hamsters with the mother and separate the male baby hamsters and keep them in another cage to avoid mating.
 Never introduce the male baby hamsters to the father since he will not accept them and the babies will be afraid.
 In the case of Syrian and Chinese Hamsters, it is best to house the babies one per cage since they are solitary.